vlang/vinix/README.md

 ### Building the distro

-To build the distro which includes the cross toolchain necessary to build kernel and ports, run:
+To build the distro, which includes the cross toolchain necessary to build kernel and ports, run:

 ```bash
 make distro
 ```

+This step may take a long while.

 ### Building the kernel and image